Dave Gillard passing by

 Bush luncheon.
 Looks like the same truck, sharing the space.

-A domestic scene: I'm not sure which task Dave is performing; maybe he's doing his washing.
+A domestic scene: maybe Dave is doing his washing.

 Dave liked telling stories about his taxi-driving between Perth and Fremantle, and even wrote a parody of a popular song embellishing some of them.